Top Japan virus expert acknowledges fourth wave as variants take hold

+The nationwide tally topped 4,300 new cases on Wednesday, the highest since Jan.
+23, with Hyogo Prefecture also confirming a record 507 cases.

+“A similar situation may occur in the metropolitan area (including Tokyo), where the previous state of emergency was lifted three weeks later (than in Osaka),” Nakagawa said.

-Shigeru Omi, who heads a government panel of experts on the coronavirus pandemic, said Wednesday that Japan is seeing a fourth wave of infections.
+Shigeru Omi, who heads a government panel of experts on the coronavirus pandemic, also said Japan is seeing a fourth wave of infections.

-“I can say that a fourth wave of infections has started in the country,” Omi, chief of the state-affiliated Japan Community Health Care Organization, said at a meeting of the Cabinet Committee of the House of Representatives, the lower chamber of the Diet.
+“I can say that a fourth wave of infections has started in the country,” Omi, he said at a committee meeting of the House of Representatives.

-“Due in part to the impact of variant strains, now is the time to flexibly take quasi-emergency measures,” Omi said.
+“Due in part to the impact of variant strains, now is the time to flexibly take quasi-emergency measures,” Omi said, adding that the government should also consider issuing a state of emergency in Osaka.

 “Flexible responses,” such as the possible adoption of stronger measures under the revised coronavirus special law, are needed for Aichi and Saitama prefectures, Nishimura said.
 “I’m concerned over the rising proportion of novel coronavirus variant cases in the two prefectures.”